 The grand opening of a new heritage centre at Port Sunlight River Park took place on World Autism Awareness Day this week.
 The centre will include a café and educational centre for families to enjoy.

+Wirral Civic Mayor, Geoffrey Watt, cut the blue ribbon in front of a hundred guests and visitors on Wednesday 2nd April to celebrate the fantastic work carried out on the park by the Land Trust and Autism Together, which manages the site on the Land Trust’s behalf.
 Building work on the site’s heritage centre began in September 2018 and was carried out by Building Projects Group LTD, and their managing director, Adam Bell, was in attendance at the event.
 The new centre forms part of the National Lottery Heritage Fund supported project, Discovering Bromborough 3.

 Port Sunlight River Park is a former landfill site that was transformed and opened as a public open space by the Land Trust in 2014.
 Since its opening it has developed into a popular tourist attraction which adds significant community benefit to the local area.